akarki15/emilyDickinson/README.md

 New website layout for http://emilydickinsonmuseum.org/.
 A work being undertaken by Amherst College Web services.
+The focus of this project is to make the new website more responsive and informational than the old one.